-The Notes issued under the Programme are short-term Zero-Coupon Notes and as such will be offered and sold at a discount to Face Value.
+The Notes issued under the Programme are short-term Zero Coupon Notes and as such will be offered and sold at a discount to Face Value.
+The Issuer will not be required to withhold or deduct tax from payments in respect of the Notes to the Noteholders.
+However, the discount on the Notes may be taxed in accordance with applicable Nigerian tax laws.